 If you will be outside of the United States for a period longer than five months, there is a possibility that the International Center could terminate your F-1 status.
 This is especially important for those of you going into your senior year, as it can affect your Optional Practical Training (OPT) eligibility.
 Please continue to stay in contact with your International Student Advisor to ensure the proper maintenance of your immigration status.
 Please also be mindful of your I-20 visa document.
 You will need this document to re-enter the U.S. If your visa document needs an updated travel signature, contact the International Center to make arrangements so we can assist you with this.
 Additionally, a new student visa may be needed to re-enter the United States.

 LOA Effects on CPT/OPT/Academic Training

 SEVP mandates that the International Center terminate a student's F-1 or J-1 status if they are on a non-study abroad LOA.
-If your F-1 or J-1 status is terminated, you must return to Tufts for two consecutive semesters in full-time status in order to be eligible for Post Completion Optional Practical Training or Academic Training.
+If your F-1 or J-1 status is terminated, you must return to Tufts for two consecutive semesters in full-time status in order to be eligible for Post Completion Optional Practical Training, Curricular Practical Training, or Academic Training.
 If you are returning from a LOA during your last semester at Tufts, you need to be aware of the fact that you will lose your eligibility for post-completion Optional Practical Training or Academic Training.

 Returning to Tufts after a LOA

 When you are ready to return to Tufts after a LOA, please notify the International Center approximately 3 months prior to your intended return to request a new I-20 or DS-2019 visa document.
 Your International Center advisor will assist you with this process.
 You cannot return to the US with your previous I-20 or DS-2019 unless you receive written confirmation from the International Center that you may do so.